 ~ Oriah, Mountain Dreamer

-I wake up on our 2nd day not feeling well.
-This is probably the effect of basking out on a hot weather the day before and cooling down at the mall afterwards.
+I woke up on our second day in Bangkok not feeling well.
+Probably the effect of basking out on a hot weather the day before and cooling down at the mall afterwards.
 Bed rest is so tempting yet I wouldn’t dare missed the fun, so I bid goodbye to our lovely sanctuary and hit the road.